kuklachert/udacity-project6/README.md

 There are multiple insights that can be gathered from the infographic, such as the positive impact of the EU admission for Eastern European countries (Poland and Czech Republic), the devastating effect of the recent economic crises on the Southern European economies, a correlation between political instability (changes in power) with high unemployment, as well as some individual success stories (such as Angela Merkel's Germany or Spain's improvement under Aznar).

-**Compared to my previous submission, I feel that the new data sample provides a much more coherent story, as the countries included are much more interconnected economically (thus allowing to extract individual success and failur stories more reliably) and have similar political systems where changes in power rather accurately reflect the degree of economic stability**.
+**Compared to my previous submission, I feel that the new data sample provides a much more coherent story, as the countries included are much more interconnected economically (thus allowing to extract individual success and failure stories more reliably) and have similar political systems where changes in power more accurately reflect the degree of economic stability**.

 ### Design